Updated December 2014

 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including Phillips County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, PhD, and is sponsored by the National Cancer Institute.

 Advancing Health Care Access

-- 37 Phillips County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Phillips County residents saw KU Medical Center health care providers 37 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Phillips County residents made 4 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.

 - Phillips County Hospital is one of 13 partners in The University of Kansas Hospital's Kansas Heart and Stroke Collaborative, a $12.5 million federally-funded initiative awarded in 2014 that seeks to reduce heart disease and stroke deaths in western Kansas by 20 percent.
 Led by Executive Director Robert Moser, MD, the Collaborative will bring systematic change to treatment for heart disease and stroke in the region to help patients get the care they need closer to home as well as reduce health care costs.
 The grant also provides funding for health education campaigns aimed at prevention and rehabilitation.